 What, I’m afraid, is very dangerous and actually is wrong is the reaction to it (‘Innocence of Muslims’).
 “We need both the leadership within these countries and within Islam to stand up and say, ‘Look, there is a proper modern way of reconciling religious faith, democracy in society”.
 17 September 2012, BBC Radio 4)

-- he asserted that Muslims found it easier to blame others than to look inward; that ‘given half a leadership’, Muslims would ‘face up to the extremist menace in their midst’ (18th November 2005, The Guardian) (81)
+Similarly, in his view Muslims found it easier to blame others than to look inward; that ‘given half a leadership’, Muslims would ‘face up to the extremist menace in their midst’ (18th November 2005, The Guardian)